holochain/docs-pages/src/tutorials/coreconcepts/hello_me.md

 ## UI

 Now that the back end is working, you can modify the UI to interact with zome functions you created.
-First, let's do some housekeeping and move the JavaScript from the previous tutorial into its own file.

 Go to the GUI project folder you created in the [Hello GUI](../hello_gui) tutorial: